PacoVu/ringcentral-voice-apis-demo/README.md

 ```

-* To get a device Id, you can login the RingCentral soft-phone [https://community.ringcentral.com/spaces/144/index.html](Download from here.
-Look at the DEVELOPER SANDBOX TOOLS)
+* To get a device Id, you can login the RingCentral soft-phone [Download from here.
+Look at the DEVELOPER SANDBOX TOOLS](https://community.ringcentral.com/spaces/144/index.html), then run the app and make a `call-out` call.
+Check the Terminal console to see which device is 'online' and grab the device id and put it in the .env file.
+Rerun the app.
 * To create a demo customer and team phone numbers, open the 'customer-numbers.json' and the 'team-numbers.json' and provide valid phone numbers.